Kalan-Lab/lsaBGC_Ckefir_Testing_Cases/README.md

 To test each command please change-directory to the subdirectory and use bash to run the testing/example commmand (\*.cmd).
 For more details on the inputs and outputs for each command tested, see the [detailed walkthrough of typical workflows]([https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Detailed-Walkthrough](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Tutorial:-Exploring-BGCs-in-Cutibacterium)) as well as the respective page for each of the seven core lsaBGC programs on the [lsaBGC Wiki](https://github.com/Kalan-Lab/lsaBGC/wiki).
 Note, that input files listing paths to other files were edited to use local paths, but generally lsaBGC references global/full paths.

 Each command is specified to use 4 cores/threads and time estimates are based on this.
-We ran tests on a server running Ubuntu 18.04.2 with AMD EPYC 7451 24-Core Processors.
+We ran tests on a laptop running Ubuntu 20.04 with  Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz processors.

 ## `lsaBGC-Ready.py` (shows how to start off lsaBGC analysis using precomputed antiSMASH and BiG-SCAPE results)